alphanull/VisionPlayer/docs/guides/Configuration.md

         showMessageOnError: false // If true, show additional message in errors.
     },
     overlays: {
-        adaptLayout: true // Adjusts layout depending on other visible UI elements.
+        adaptLayout: true, // Adjusts layout depending on other visible UI elements.
+        sanitizeHTML: true //  Sanitizes the HTML of the overlay to prevent XSS attacks.
     },
     pictureInPicture: true, // Enables or disables Picture-in-Picture support
     playControl: true, // Enables or disables the play button component